 Another rural friend suggested damson gin, assuring me that it was really simple and the result eminently drinkable.
 Thankfully, she turned out to be spot on.
-When we moved out the country ourselves and found we bought a damson tree along with the house the gin making began in earnest.
+When we moved out the country ourselves and found we had bought a damson tree along with the house, the gin making began in earnest.

 Where to buy damson gin ready-made